openx/mobile-android-sdk-doc/info/android-sdk-impression-tracking.md

 ### MRAID 3.0 Creative

-For the ads that support the MRAID 3, the impression tracking code should be rather dependent on the `exposureChange()` function.
+For the ads that support the MRAID 3, the impression tracking code should be rather dependent on `exposureChange()` function.
 Since it provides much more information about the viewability of an Ad Container, the impression tracking could be much more accurate and correspond to the MRC and IAB guidelines.

 However, the IAB strongly recommends not to use the MRAID facilities to track impressions.
 The best practice is to use the **Open Measurement** framework which is supported by OpenX SDK as well.